Bladefidz/Creating-and-Developing-a-Tech-Startup-Notes/chapter1.md

 **In the case of creating innovative company, the second method will obviously be the adopted one**.

 Management in innovative project has an objective to reduce the uncertainty: **Formulating hypotheses**; **Start actions to confirm them**; **transform tested hypotheses into knowledge**.
-Book **Discovery-Driven Growth** by McGrath, given a method in the formulating and hypotheses testing as discovery process in finding valid knowledge by making a table of hypotheses:
+Book **Discovery-Driven Growth** by McGrath, given a method in the hypotheses testing as discovery process in finding valid knowledge by making a table of hypotheses:

 ![](/assets/hypothesis-testing.png)